OliiverHu/ADEPT_tutorial/docs/source/index.rst

 Citation
 ========
-Y. Hu, et al. ADEPT: autoencoder with differentially expressed genes and imputation for a robust spatial transcriptomics clustering.
+Y. Hu, et al. ADEPT: autoencoder with differentially expressed genes and imputation for a robust spatial transcriptomics clustering. (iScience)